settlemint/docs/docs/using-platform/7_middleware.md

 Before you start, make sure you are running:

-- A Fabric peer node.
+- A Fabric peer node
-- A Fabric orderer node.
+- A Fabric orderer node

 :::